syncfusion/ej2-vue-docs/src/spreadsheet/spreadsheet/clipboard.md

 * If you copy =SUM(A2,B2) and paste, the formula reference will change depending on the pasted cell address but we don't have support for nested formula(formula reference will be same).
 * Clipboard is not supported with conditional formatting (values only pasting).
 * We have limitation while copying the whole sheet data and pasting it into another sheet.

+## Note

+You can refer to our [Vue Spreadsheet](https://www.syncfusion.com/vue-ui-components/vue-spreadsheet) feature tour page for its groundbreaking feature representations.
+You can also explore our [Vue Spreadsheet example](https://ej2.syncfusion.com/vue/demos/#/material/spreadsheet/default.html) to knows how to present and manipulate data.